 Alchemy: The science of creating perfection, whether involving substances on the material plane or, on a higher level, the soul of a living being.
 An alchemist working with base metals concentrates on transmuting them to their purest and highest possible form: gold.
 When working with the human body, the alchemist aspired to draw upon the ideal body that exists on the Astral Plane, to create or reveal a flawless body on Earth.
 Some alchemists extended this aspiration towards purifying the human soul.
 The word alchemy is derived from the Arabic "al-kimia," which in turn developed from the Coptic "khem" that describes the fertile black soil of the Nile delta.
 Esoterically, this is an oblique reference to the dark mystery of the primordial Universe (the Khem), from which all creation came into being.
 Alchemy, then, is a human effort to duplicate the work of the Divine, thus refining this tangled substance, whether it be manifest as metal, human health, the cosmos, or the souls of living beings.

 Allegorical: An allegory is a story, often told in poetic form, in which the characters and other components have a meaning for a different context outside the story.
-For example, the allegorical meaning of a Tarot card refers to events and circumstances of the sitter.
+For example, the allegorical meaning of a Tarot card refers to events and circumstances of the client.

-Altar: A small table or other area where sacred objects are displayed, including religious symbols such as crosses, holy water, statues or pictures of gods, saints, avatars or gurus, Bibles and other sacred books, or anything that inspires the individual to concentrate on the spiritual rather than the physical.
+Altar: A small table or other area where sacred objects are displayed, including religious symbols such as crosses, holy water, statues or pictures of gods, saints, avatars or gurus, Bibles, Grimoires and other sacred books, or anything that inspires the individual to concentrate on the spiritual rather than the physical.
 Items are often laid out for meditation and contemplation.
 Altars range from the very large (as in big cathedrals and temples) to the very small (little foldaway altars designed for travel that fit into a suitcase).
 The larger generally consist of items considered sacred by one specific school of thought, while the smaller ones are designed by and for specific individuals and their own approach to the Path.

 Altered State of Consciousness: This term refers to any state of the human mind that is different from the normal waking state.
 Examples of altered states of consciousness are dreams, out-of-body experiences, premonitions, euphoria, or psychosis.
 Generally, an altered state of consciousness is characterized by losing one's sense of identification with one's body.
 Sometimes, an altered state occurs spontaneously, for example, during a feverish illness, or is triggered by a traumatic experience such as sleep deprivation or sensory overload.
 Some people use various methods, such as prayer and meditation, to induce altered states in order to access and enhance their psychic abilities in a self-induced trance.
 Certain psychotropic drugs are also used to induce changes in consciousness.

 Amulet: A talisman designed to be worn, usually in the form of a necklace, bracelet, brooch, and sometimes even a belt buckle.
 Talismans are usually designed for one specific purpose or individual.
 A necklace comprised of a gold chain and a diamond pendant, even though the wearer may not be aware of it, is an amulet combining the esoteric effect of the diamond (protection, inspiration, love, purity, clarity of thought, and courage, with the esoteric effect of the gold (healing, spirituality, understanding).
 Talismans can also be made of simpler materials.
-An amulet composed of a leather thong harnesses the energy and power of the animal whose skin it was made from - and if you tie a feather to it, you channel the ability of the bird to soar into the higher realms.
+An amulet composed of a leather satchel harnesses the energy and power of the animal whose skin it was made from - and if you tie a feather to it, you channel the ability of the bird to soar into the higher realms.

 Animal psi: Animal psi refers to the apparently paranormal abilities our pets and other animals display.
 Sensing a dangerous situation developing, knowing even at a distance when a human being is in danger, sensing the owner's arrival, and finding the way back home through unfamiliar territory are just some examples of how animal psi can manifest.
 Science doesn't officially acknowledge the existence of such powers in animals, probably because they're even more difficult to measure than in humans.
 But in esoteric circles and among most pet owners, there's hardly any doubt that animal psi exists.

-Subjective experience or objective phenomena of an unexplainable nature.
+Anomalous Experience/Phenomena: Subjective experience or objective phenomena of an unexplainable nature.
 Anomalous experiences can range from ESP to out-of-body or alien-abduction experiences.
 Anomalous phenomena include apparitions, hauntings, "bleeding" statues, etc. The cognitive sciences group remote viewing, clairvoyance, and ESP under the term "anomalous cognition."
 Interaction with matter in which all known physical mechanisms are absent is called "anomalous perturbation."

 Ankh: An ancient Egyptian symbol for life, composed of a circle set atop a T-cross formation.
 The origins of the ankh are lost in the shadows of antiquity.
 It is possible that the symbol may have been taken from a knot, which had been endowed with some specific religious or mythical significance.
 Some believe that it represents the life-giving elements of air and water.
 It was often shown being held to the lips of the pharaoh as a symbol of the "breath of life."
 Ritual vessels which held the water used in religious ceremonies were often either emblazoned with ankhs or actually shaped into the likeness of an ankh.
 When Howard Carter discovered the tomb of Tutankhamen in the 1920's, the explorers discovered a gilded mirror case in the shape of an ankh.